-At the sign up you should be given a set of keys, including communal front door keys if necessary.
+After you have signed your new tenancy agreement you will be provided with a set of keys, including communal front door keys if necessary.
 We do not have spare keys to your property.
-If you require additional keys it is your responsibility to get more cut if you need them.
+If you require additional keys it is your responsibility to get more cut.
 If you lose your key(s) to your individual property it is your responsibility to arrange a locksmith.
 We do hold copies of some communal front door keys to blocks as these are security keys and cannot be copied.
 If you lose your common way key, you will have to request a replacement from the Property Services team and there is a charge for this.
-For Retirement Housing accommodation please refer to the Retirement Housing Team for guidance as schemes operate master key and electronic security.
+For Retirement Housing accommodation, please refer to the Retirement Housing Team for guidance as these are all security keys and any lost or replacement keys or electronic fobs will need to be requested via the team.